kaisadilla/judith/.info/spec.md

 * `mut`: equivalent to `let mut`.
 It borrows values of any kind, may create references to the values and may mutate the value.
 * `shared`: equivalent to `let shared`.
 It borrows values of any kind, and may create new owners for that value.
 * `in`: similar to `let mut`, but this kind of parameter takes ownership of the value permanently.
-* `ref`: this type of parameter accepts values of any kind (final, mut, shared or even in).
+* `ref`: equivalent to `let ref`.
+Accepts values of any kind (final, mut, shared or even in).
 It treats the value as immutable, but won't assume that it's actually immutable and thus won't create new `final` aliases for it.
 As such, the only variables that can receive `ref` values are other `ref` parameters.
 When no specifier is used, `ref` is assumed by default.

 ```judith
 func do_0 (a: Person) -- equivalent to "ref a: Person".